How does the digital change memory,

 My career spans teaching and research across India, the United States, and the United Kingdom.
 Trained in the humanities, I am a founding faculty member of India’s first liberal education program at FLAME University in Pune.
 I write and teach in Digital Humanities and Modern South Asian Studies, focusing on the relationships between technology and history, data and citizenship, and culture and archives.

-This platform offers insights into my academic journey and ongoing explorations at the crossroads of technology, culture, and society.
+This website offers insights into my academic journey and ongoing explorations at the crossroads of technology, culture, and society.

 Discover Digital Humanities—Enroll Now on SWAYAM!